 Speak to your provider for other treatment alternatives.
 Even though you were denied from our medical marijuana program, you may still become a primary care patient of ours if you are located in New York State.

 Our behavioral health integration program helps patients to access mental health services that otherwise are limited in our communities.
-Our practice offers the following range of mental health services: individual one-to-one counseling, group therapy, smoking cessation, managing substance misuse, support and care for depression and or anxiety.
+Our practice offers the following range of mental health services: individual one-to-one counseling, smoking cessation, managing substance misuse, support and care for depression and or anxiety.

 In order to have your prescription(s) refilled, you must first consult your provider by either in-person, video chat or phone.
 Our providers, if deemed necessary, will electronically send your prescription refill(s) to the pharmacy of your choice.